THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 But unfortunately, if the lack of a social perspective of Neptune is a reality that evidences the status of Astrology as a profession, the modern confusion between the symbolism of the Moon and that of Neptune seems to be its endemic consequence.
 In the appendix to Poletti’s dissertation a full list is given of up to 73 universally consensual neptunian themes that are considered in the text, 35 of which correspond to traditional lunar symbolism, while the remaining 38 are social themes that can be accommodated into the 12 empirical categories described above (or a slight modification of them).
 The fact that half of the themes belong to the traditional sphere of the Moon seems to indicate that there has been a change in the symbolism, a shift from the Moon to Neptune.

-Both the waters of the ocean as well as the nocturnal world of dreams and illusions have been ruled by the Moon since ancient times and transcend the field of Astrology.
-The Moon represents an actual, immediate sensuous experience of (1) the pull over the mostly water content of our body that wants us to defy gravity and leave the body and the earth, (2) the mystery and power of the big waters outside in the open ocean, and (3) the world of the night and all its symbols.
-The fact that this direct experience of the Moon has been “psychologized” or conceptualized as manifestations of “the unconscious” is the result of a historical trend clearly related to the discovery of Neptune and the history of psychoanalysis, but it is the lack of a group perspective among astrologers as a subculture that has resulted in defining Neptune in purely lunar terms.
+Both the waters of the ocean as well as the nocturnal world of dreams and illusions have been ruled by the Moon since ancient times and –like all lunar attributes– transcend the field of Astrology.
+The Moon does not represent but is an actual, immediate sensuous experience of (1) the pull over the mostly water content of our body that wants us to defy gravity and leave the body and the earth, (2) the mystery below the waters, and (3) the world of the night and all its symbols.
+The originally direct and raw organic experience of the Moon has been sanitized, domesticated and conceptualized as manifestations of “the unconscious”, as the result of a historical trend clearly related to the discovery of Neptune.

-The Neptune appropriation of traditional lunar symbolism is a social phenomenon that incorporates fundamental changes of meaning: the deep oceanic waters are now a symbol of the freudian or jungian unconscious, and the figure of the mystic, the artist, etc. appear now marginalized, their status in society has changed.
+The Neptune appropriation of traditional lunar symbolism is a social phenomenon that incorporates fundamental changes of meaning: the deep oceanic waters are now a symbol of the freudian or jungian unconscious, and the figure of the mystic, the artist, etc. appear now socially marginalized, their status in society has changed.
 In the past, before the industrial and scientific revolutions, before urbanization, atavistic clairvoyance or “second sight” and belief in fairies or spirits was a common phenomenon, it was “normal”, like the work of the “mathematician” or astrologer; today their place in society is very different, they are not “scientific” and are not taken seriously by the establishment.
 Now they are neptunian figures.

-V. Marc E. Jones and Dane Rudhyar
+V. Marc Edmund Jones and Dane Rudhyar

 When faced with the task of finding the astrological meaning of a newly discovered planet, astrologers employ many different resources, but there are 4 main methodologies that are more consistently used and accepted: